Sidpatchy/CZDS-Client/README.md

 A modern tool and Java library for downloading zone files from ICANN's CZDS API.

 **CZDS-Client is in NO WAY associated with ICANN.
-It is a project built and maintained by Sidpatchy.**
+It is a project independently built and maintained by Sidpatchy.**

 ## CLI
 CZDS-Client includes a basic CLI.
 Usage details can be viewed below.